Do you ever look at your cat while it’s sleeping and wonder why it’s smacking its lips? It’s cute, but is it something to worry about?

 We’ll be looking into why cats smack their lips while sleeping by learning about lip-smacking and the reasons behind it.
 Next, we’ll learn when it’s considered normal for cats to lip-smack and when to worry.
 Finally, we’ll guide you on what to do as a pet parent with a lip-smacking cat.

-Cat Smacking Lips While Sleeping
+Why is my Cat Smacking its Lips While Sleeping? (and awake)

 Cats smacking their lips while sleeping is a common behavior.
 It could simply mean that they’re dreaming!
 However, if they do smack their lips repetitively when awake, it could be a sign of an underlying condition.